mikisvaz/rbbt/index.md

 As a user by using the applications that it powers :) As a developer, by taking its code apart, copying the ideas, stealing shamelessly the implementations, or even by using the framework as it is supposed to be used.

+The extent of the functionalities and the conceptual depth of the underlaying design makes approaching the Rbbt framework daunting.
+I'm spend many work sprints improving the accessibility of the functionalities, but few on documenting the core.
+I believe a good programmer with a little guidance can easily find code examples in workflows and test sets that illustrate the myriad of ways the framework can be used.
+I have little time left to document more, but I'll be willing to lend a hand to a motivated programmer if he find this interesting.

 Examples and tutorials
 ----------------------